mbau/CAPP30370/projects/final-project/README.md

 There are three pages, the homepage (index.html), the explore page (activites.html), and the dining page (dining.html).
 These can all be reached using the nav bar.

+I got all of the images and copy from the hotel's actual site, broadmoor.com

 ##Starred Items:
 ###HTML:
 * srcset: Implemented in activities.html page, starting on line 29